1978

 In 1934, Elzire Dionne delivered five identical girls.
 The Dionne Quintuplets follows Cecile, Emilie, Marie, Yvonne and Annette through twenty-one years of strange upbringing.
 When the girls were just infants, the premier of Ontario issued a court order removing them from parental care.
 Cut off from the world and their family, over-publicized, viewed twice daily in a special viewing compound, they grew up as prize exhibits.
 Director Donald Brittain uses old newsreel footage, home-movie sequences and interviews to depict a historic event that became a tragic exploitation of a family.

 The Dionne Quintuplets (1978) is a Documentary film that follows in 1934, Elzire Dionne delivered five identical girls.
 The Dionne Quintuplets follows Cecile, Emilie, Marie, Yvonne and Annette through twenty-one years of strange upbringing.
 When the girls were just infants, the premier of Ontario issued a court order removing them from parental care.
 Cut off from the world and their family, over-publicized, viewed twice daily in a special viewing compound, they grew up as prize exhibits.
 Director Donald Brittain uses old newsreel footage, home-movie sequences and interviews to depict a historic event that became a tragic exploitation of a family.
 The Dionne Quintuplets is not currently listed with streaming providers in your selected region, but availability can change over time.
+It has a user rating of 7.0 out of 10 from 1 votes.
 Fans of documentary movies may also want to explore similar titles below.